For a list of the items and more details, see the reference below (Exline, Pargament, Grubbs, & Yali, 2014).

 Creating a Survey

-The RSSS and other measures may be added to surveys along with other items when researchers follow the permission instructions.
+The RSS and other measures may be added to surveys along with other items when researchers follow the permission instructions.
 Learn more about Creating Surveys.
-Creating Surveys is available on AMAZON.
 Creating Surveys is an easy to read and recommended text and resource required by professors at graduate and undergraduate universities.

 Permission and copyright (from PsycTESTS):